Bilka2/Wiki-scripts/README.md

 new_fff.py - Get the latest FFF and put it on a page if it isn't already on there.

+new_version.py - If provided the forum post number and version number it will put it on a page if it isn't already on there.

+redirects.py - Generates a list of redirects, including how many pages link to them.
+Puts the list on a page.

+wanted_pages.py - Generates a list of wanted pages (redl links), including how many pages link to them and for language pages some info about the English page.
+Puts the list on a page.

 generate_type.py - Easily format a property for a prototype page.

 generate_full_types.py - Read the Factorio source files to semi-automatically generate the documentation for a given prototype.